JosephineConnelly/thesis_josephine/content/textfile.md

 also see [@dottinger23] for great reasons for why we need to breed for regional adaption in soybean.

-According to [@gizlice96] (and pedigree records (ref)) only 19 landraces are thought to have contributed as much as 85% of the genes to the North American breeding pools retaining 72% of genome diversity and being furthermore imposed by selective breeding, 79% of rare alleles were lost [@hyten06].
+According to [@gizlice96] (and pedigree records? (ref)) only 19 landraces are thought to have contributed as much as 85% of the genes to the North American breeding pools retaining 72% of genome diversity and being furthermore imposed by selective breeding, 79% of rare alleles were lost [@hyten06].
 Adaptation of crops to expand cultivation ranges.
 This reduced level of genetic variation in elite breeding populations means that in the case of soybean, there is a need to look elsewhere to increase germplasm utilization for abiotic adaptation.
 Relevant accessions to have the potential for abiotic adaptation to cold tolerance for a rapidly changing climate have identified [@haupt20].